I pronomi oggetto indiretto indicano a chi è destinata un'azione.

 Mi (Me)Il receptionist mi parla (The receptionist speaks to me)

-Ti (You)Il receptionist ti spiega tutto (The receptionist explains everything to you)
+Ti (You - singular informal)Il receptionist ti spiega tutto (The receptionist explains everything to you)

-Ci (Us)Il receptionist ci mostra la stanza (The receptionist shows us the room)
+Ci (Us)Il receptionist ci mostra la stanza (The receptionist shows the room to us)

-Vi (I)L'impiegata vi offre aiuto (The clerk offers you help)
+Vi (You - plural)L'impiegata vi offre aiuto (The clerk offers help to you)

 Loro (Them)Do le chiavi a loro (I give the keys to them)